Who Is at Risk for Anorexia Nervosa?

-Anorexia Nervosa can affect many different populations including women and men, as well as people of different racial and ethnic backgrounds.
+Anorexia Nervosa may affect many different populations including women and men, as well as people from all racial and ethnic backgrounds.
 While many different types of people may have anorexia nervosa, approximately 90% of those afflicted are women.
 Most individuals with the disorder develop it in late adolescence or early adulthood, though onset may occur earlier or later.

 Risk Factors for Anorexia Nervosa

 Anorexia Nervosa is a multi-determined illness.
 A variety of environmental and genetic factors may play a role in increasing the risk of developing this disorder.
 Several of these risk factors include: